tbroadley/github-spellcheck-cli/README.md

                                          no values are spellchecked.
 Only valid when the `frontmatter` plugin is used.
 --reports <file> <file>...
 A list of report files to generate.
 The type of report is based on the
                                          extension of the file.
-(Supported: .junit.xml and .json) -h, --help                               Print this help screen.
+(Supported: .junit.xml and .json) --config <path>                          A path to a YAML config file.
+-h, --help                               Print this help screen.
 ```

 If you've installed Spellchecker CLI globally, you can simply run `spellchecker` to invoke the tool.
 If you used the `--save-dev` flag, run `./node_modules/.bin/spellchecker` from the root directory of your project (or just `spellchecker` inside an NPM script).

+### Configuration files

+Spellchecker CLI can also read configuration from a YAML file.
+By default, it will try to read `.spellcheckerrc.yaml` or `.spellcheckerrc.yml` in the root directory of your project.
+You can also specify a different path using the `--config` command line argument.

+You can specify any command line option in a config file.
+Just make sure to use camelcase option names in the config file, _e.g._ `frontmatterKeys` instead of `frontmatter-keys`.

+Command line arguments will override any configuration read from a file.

 ### Globs